TNTurnerLab/ACES/README.md

 When ran successfully these output files should be generated with a unique naming scheme related to user inputted files and input threshold.
 These names will come from the config.json file's information.

-There will be two folders created inside VGP_SnakeFile_Pipeline, one with the tag name of 'Outputfiles_For_Genomes_ *' that will hold the output files generated.
-Another folder named with the tag 'BLAST_Outputfiles_ARCHIVE_For_Genomes_ *' will hold a copy of all BLASTn files generated.
+There will be two folders created inside VGP_SnakeFile_Pipeline, one with the tag name of Outputfiles_For_Genomes_ * that will hold the output files generated.
+Another folder named with the tag BLAST_Outputfiles_ARCHIVE_For_Genomes_ * will hold a copy of all BLASTn files generated.
 User may choose to delete this folder if they would like.
 Each generated folder full name will contain the name of the genomes input document, the tag, users query name, and threshold value used.

 	Example:
 	   path:/VGP-Conservation-Analysis/VGP_SnakeFile_Pipeline/*